About Our Club

 2007 Adam Runcie gained full international honours for Wales.

 2009 Adam Runcie played for Wales in European Team Championships.
-The Club recieved a Ryder Cup Wales Legacy Fund to develop short game practice area and a Four Bay Driving Range.
-Work started in September and will be opened in the Summer of 2010
+The club received a Ryder Cup Wales Legacy Fund to develop short game practice area and a four bay driving range.
+Work started in September and opened in the Summer of 2010.

 - Dress Code

 Abergele Golf Club wishes to portray a modern approach to the topic of the dress rule.
 The basis of which is to maintain a smart modern golf club.
 It is hoped therefore that members support this approach and help maintain this standard.